Nippotica/jpnippoweb/pages/process.md

 description: "Turning Deeptech into Real Businesses"
 ---

-> What we do, and how we do it

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/nippoprocess.png" title="The Nippotica Way" caption="Simple, Clear Process for Commercializing Deeptech" %}

 Nippotica is a deeptech venture builder that turns advanced research into real-world solutions.
 Each solution originates within Nippotica and is launched as an independent company once it demonstrates market traction and team readiness.